Originally published on 21 July 2019

 Using "related searches" for a reputation management campaign may provide short-term improvement, but cause long-term problems by associating a client's brand with a negative query.
 Here's how to avoid that.

-Be careful when choosing topics and search phrases
+- Choose topics and search phrases with care

 Many reputation companies introduce a lot of content to search results.
 Within this content they will place search terms.
 The search terms they place are intended to rank well in Google search results when someone searches (queries) their client.